Chuhaa/ecs-template-sfdc-contact-migration/README.md

 ## Integration Use Case

-This integration template listens to the updated on Salesforce Contacts and publishes the updated contacts to a database.
+This integration template helps to migrate Salesforce Contacts to a Database.
+Initially all the existing contacts will be migrated using a batch job.
+After that a lisstner listens to the updates on Salesforce Contacts and publishes the updated contacts to the database.

 ![image](docs/images/sfdc-db-cont-mig.png)